How Many Users Does Bluesky Have? 28+ Bluesky Stats (2023)

 Bluesky facts

-• Bluesky's first third-party app, Graysky, will launch on the App Store on October 21.
-It'll have features that are missing in Bluesky, like support for GIFs, viewing people's likes, a feed layout, and hashtag support.
+Bluesky's first third-party app, Graysky, launched on the App Store.
+It has features that are missing in Bluesky, like support for GIFs, viewing people's likes, a feed layout, and hashtag support.

 What is Bluesky?